Notargets/avs/screen/main_gl_thread_object_actions/README.md

 ## What kind of functions go in the screen directory?

-Functions essential for control and setup relevant to being called by the event loop, most often implemented as a closure.
+Functions essential for control and setup relevant to being called by the event loop, most often implemented within a closure.